 Upper Wharfedale, North Yorkshire

-Smardale Gill, Cumbria
+Smardale Beck and Gill, Cumbria

 An old viaduct, built in 1861, rises almost 30m on 14 stone arches above Smardale Beck – it’s a fine vantage point for spotting all-year-round residents to the national nature reserve, such as sparrowhawks, buzzards and treecreepers.
 Enjoy a spectacular 7-mile walk through a secluded gorge in the Yorkshire Dales National Park.